 There are 6 divisions – 3 on Middlesex (White) and 3 on Surrey (Pink).

-NOTE: The map below was for the 2018 race and is here for crews wishing to familiarise themselves generally with the marshalling plan.
+NOTE: The map below is generic is here for crews wishing to familiarise themselves generally with the marshalling plan.
 A map for the 2019 race will be issued once the 2019 Start Order is published.

 This will be on time and without reference to absentees.
 There may be a short pause between Divisions at the discretion of the Chief Marshal.
 Time gaps will also be included between events, and the first boat in each event should not turn until express instructions are given by the Marshals.